jinxin-wang/RNAseq_Pipeline/workflow/rules/README.md

 #### --twopassMode Basic

- Use '--twopassMode' Basic option to run STAR 2-pass mapping for each sample separately.
+ Use **--twopassMode** Basic option to run STAR 2-pass mapping for each sample separately.
 Annotated junctions will be included in both the 1st and 2nd passes.
 STAR will perform the 1st pass mapping, then it will automatically extract junctions, insert them into the genome index, and, finally, re-map all reads in the 2nd mapping pass.
 This option can be used with annotations, which can be included